sysrepo/sysrepo/README.md

 linker.
 To help with setting all the compiler's options, there is `sysrepo.pc` file for `pkg-config(1)` available in the source tree.
 The file is installed with the library.

+### Used run-time enviromental variables

+It is possible to change the repository path by setting `SYSREPO_REPOSITORY_PATH` variable.

 ## Examples

 See [examples](examples) directory, which contains an example for basic API functions.